Renting Out Your House Guide | Letting Agents, Insurance & Laws

 Having a letting agent or property manager handle inventory could cost you up to £100.
 Larger homes or properties that include three or more bedrooms might cost double (£200).
 You can find our letting agent fee calculator at the top of the page.

-All in all there are a range of benefits of getting a property manager.
+All in all there are a range of benefits of getting a letting agent when renting out your house.

 You can get a subset of services, or hand over full management of your property.